 The elipsis ... acts as a wildcard in import statements.
-An import statement that specifies a wildcard imports every toplevel declaration of the imported package, except for any declaration whose name collides with the name of a toplevel declaration in the compilation unit in which the import statement appears.
+An import statement that specifies a wildcard imports every top-level declaration of the imported package, except for any declaration whose name collides with the name of a declaration contained directly in the compilation unit, block, class body, or interface body in which the import statement occurs.

+'''

 ImportWildcard: "..."

+'''